Protests against responses to the COVID-19 pandemic: 2020

 On 18 March, Brazilians in São Paulo and Rio de Janeiro protested Jair Bolsonaro's handling of the pandemic by banging pots and pans on their balconies and shouting "Bolsonaro out!"

 On 19 April, Brazil's Armed Forces Day, Bolsonaro gathered with about 600 protesters in front of the Army's headquarters in Brasilia to demand a "military intervention" into the handling of the coronavirus situation.
 Smaller protests calling for governors to resign occurred the previous day in Rio de Janeiro, São Paulo and Brasilia.

 2021

 On 1 May, protest in favor of Jair Bolsonaro happened around the country.
-The protesters demanded the end of lockdowns, shouting “I authorize”, referring to the president's claim that he will invoke Article 142 of the Brazilian Constitution to “restore the entire Article 5 of the Constitution” and that he was only waiting for an “authorization” of the people.
+The protesters demanded the end of lockdowns, as well as a military intervention on the judicial and legislative branches of power.
 The protests happened in many Brazilian cities, occupying avenues such as Avenida Paulista.
-Bolsonaro flew by helicopter over the protests in Brasilia, where there were also protests against his government, although they left after pro-Bolsonaro protesters came and surprised by their size, considered “small” by some.
+Bolsonaro flew by helicopter over the protests in Brasilia, where there were also protests against his government.